 Wander down Front Street for some shopping, check out the State Theater and its glittering marquee, take a stroll along the river or lakefront, and plot out where you're going to eat (there are lots of options!).

 Where to stay in Traverse City

 If you don't mind being a little ways outside of town, consider staying at the Grand Traverse Resort and Spa.
 With shops and a spa and multiple golf courses, it's a great getaway spot.

-If you want to be closer to downtown, the Bayshore Resort located right on the lake shore (with a beach of its own out the back) is within walking distance of downtown.
+Within Traverse City itself, there are quite a few chains hotels available (with the Cambria Hotel being the highest-rated).
+We stayed at the Bayshore Resort, which is located right on the lake shore (with a beach of its own out the back) and is within walking distance of downtown.